7 Data management and wrangling

 The operator %>% takes the output from the object or function from the left of the operator and puts it into the function on the right of the operator.
 All input goes into the first position argument of the function.
 Within the tidyverse packages, all functions take a data frame (or vector) as the first argument in order to work with the pipe.

 Let’s try this out on NHANES.
-The keyboard shortcut for the pipe is (i.e., M for the magrittr package that created the pipe).
+The keyboard shortcut for the pipe is Ctrl-Shift-M (i.e., M for the magrittr package that created the pipe).

 R/learning.R